 There are multiple options for obtaining a Dutch residence permit if you want to work in the Netherlands as an employee (labor migrant).
 A Thai employee can apply for a single permit which combines both residence permit and work permit in the Netherlands.
 Before applying for a residence permit, your employer in the Netherlands must obtain a work authorization according to the purpose of employment According to the provisions of the Dutch immigration law, for highly skilled migrants, the work authorization is included in their residence permit.
 The application for employee single permit has to be submitted with the IND offices.
 Your application will then be forwarded to the Dutch Employment Agency, which will make the final decision regarding your work permit.
 Your employer will be notified by the IND in case the work permit application is successful.
 The permit consists of two documents: a residence document and a separate work permit, stating the working conditions and the name of the employer that you will be working for.
 Certain immigrant categories are not eligible for the single permit.

-Comprehensive information regarding the Dutch residence permits for Thai workers can be provided to you by our specialists in immigration matters in the Netherlands.
+Comprehensive information regarding the Dutch residence permits for Thai workers can be provided to you by our immigration lawyer in Netherlands.

 Dutch citizenship for Thai nationals